AttackOnJasper/University-notes/notes/aws/aws.md

 	1. IAM Role (Programmatic & Console Access)

-## Cross Region Replication
+## CRR (Cross Region Replication)
-* A way to replicate objects across or within region(s)
+* A way to auto replicate objects across or within region(s)
 * Prereq
 	* Versionings need to be enabled on both source & destination buckets
 * Features
 	* Existing files would not be replicated automatically; subsequent updated files would be replicated
 	* Deleting versions would not be replicated
+* Use cases
+	* Disaster Recovery

 ## S3 Transfer Acceleration
 * You have customers that upload to a centralized bucket from all over the world via CloudFront.
 You transfer gigabytes to terabytes of data on a regular basis across continents.
 	* Upload to edge location then upload to S3 bucket via backbone network
-* Helps end users reduce upload time (up to 150% speed increase)
+* Helps end users reduce upload / download time
+* Speeds up transfer to and from S3 by 50 - 500%

 ## Performance
 * **AWS Prefix** is the path to object excluding bucket and object